| Title: | Genomic Breeding Tools: Genetic Variance Prediction and Cross-Validation |

 the are produced by the |

-: During each iteration a training (i.e. model training) set will be randomly sampled from the TP of size , where N is the size of the TP, and the remainder of the TP is assigned to the validation set.
-The accuracies of individual models are expressed as average Pearson's correlation coefficient (r) between the genome estimated breeding value (GEBV) and observed phenotypic values in the validation set across all
+CV method 1: During each iteration a training (i.e. model training) set will be randomly sampled from the TP of size , where N is the size of the TP, and the remainder of the TP is assigned to the validation set.
+The accuracies of individual models are expressed as average Pearson's correlation coefficient (r) between the genome estimated breeding value (GEBV) and observed phenotypic values in the validation set across all nCV.iter iterations.
+Due to its amendibility to various TP sizes, CV method 1 is the default CV method in pop.predict.

 A list containing: